How deadly is the flu?

 DEATHS IN CHILDREN

-On average, over 100 children die from the flu and its complications every year in the U.S. To date, over 2,100 children have lost their lives to flu since 2004.
-Approximately 80% of children who die from flu are not vaccinated and approximately half were otherwise healthy.1
+On average, over 100 children die from the flu and its complications every year in the U.S. To date, over 2,000 children have lost their lives to flu since 2004.
+About 80% of children who die from flu are not vaccinated and half had no prior medical conditions.

 DEATHS IN SENIORS

-During most flu seasons, individuals who are 65 years of age or older tend to bear the greatest burden of severe flu disease.2
+During most flu seasons, individuals who are 65 years+ tend to bear the greatest burden of severe flu disease - up to 85% of flu deaths and 70% of flu hospitalizations.

 Compared to children and adults, seniors are more likely to be hospitalized and die from the effects of influenza.